igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 %SPI operations as long as it remains in output mode.

 To use the SPI module, call the SPI::enable() function as part of your initialization.
-Then when you are aready to transmit, configure the hardware appropriately using SPI::configure(), write the receiving device's slave select pin LOW, call SPI::transmit() (or any one of the related transmit functions) any number of times to transfer data, and finally write the receiving device's SS pin HIGH to indicate that transmission has ended.
+Then when you are ready to transmit, configure the hardware appropriately using SPI::configure(), write the receiving device's slave select pin LOW, call SPI::transmit() (or any one of the related transmit functions) any number of times to transfer data, and finally write the receiving device's SS pin HIGH to indicate that transmission has ended.